 Liuwa Plain has a very different environment to other Zambian parks.
 Golden grasses are replaced by carpets of wildflowers before the rains change the expansive landscape to a watery wonderland.
 Dramatic skies touch the horizon in the far distance.
 Small pockets of woodlands and the odd solitary palm tree form the only landmarks in an otherwise remarkably flat vista.

 Weather & Climate

-Liuwa Plain has a hot, tropical climate that denies any extremes in temperature throughout most of the year.
-The mercury does rise in the build-up to the Wet season (November to April), making things uncomfortably hot on the ground.
-But at other times, especially in the Dry season (May to October), there’s not much change in daily temperatures.
-Nights, however, can get very cold in this season.
+Liuwa Plain has a hot, tropical climate.
+There isn’t much change in daily temperatures, but the mercury notably rises in the buildup to the Wet season (November to April), making things uncomfortably hot on the ground.
+The Dry season is overall more pleasant, although nights can get cold from June to August.

 Stephen is a travel writer and avid conservationist whose work appears in prestigious magazines such as Africa Geographic and Travel Africa.